Fist and rose: Germany

+Iceland

+In Iceland, the emblem was used by the Social Democratic Party (1916–2000).
+A logo with a rose only has been in use by the Social Democratic Alliance, into which it merged, since 2023.

 Italy

 In Italy, the Radical Party (PR) began using the fist and rose emblem (il pugno e la rosa) in the early 1970s, after party president Marco Pannella obtained the agreement of François Mitterrand.
 As often gleefully retold by Pannella, Giacomo Mancini, the secretary of the Italian Socialist Party (PSI) which was closer ideologically to the French PS and affiliated to the SI, was present as the same meeting and also wished to use the emblem, but lacked internal party support to remove the traditional symbols, which included the Marxist hammer and sickle.
 Different designs adapted by Piergiorgio Maoloni were initially used, starting on the front page of the Liberazione newspaper in September 1973.
 Marc Bonnet's design became the official PR logo in 1976.

 Bonnet sued the PR before the Rome Ordinary Tribunal in 1979 for using his design without his prior approval and infringing his intellectual property.
 The court sided with Bonnet, who had not been party to the political agreement between Mitterrand and the PR.
 The PR reached a financial settlement out of court with Bonnet to continue using it, against 60 million lire.

-In 1980, the PR decided to add a sign of mourning to its logo in order to pay homage to the part of humanity which was victim of hunger and war, reflecting its new internationalist platform.
+In 1980, the PR decided to add a sign of mourning to its logo to pay homage to the part of humanity which was victim of hunger and war, reflecting its new internationalist platform.
 This took the form of a thick, diagonal black armband to lower right, obscuring part of the fist.

 The emblem was abandoned in 1989 when the party moved away from electoral politics and transformed into the Transnational Radical Party (TRP).
-Although the TRP went with a different logo, the party, and other organizations in what has been referred to as the “radical galaxy”, continued using the fist and rose emblem when running in elections, for example the Pannella List.
+Although the TRP went with a different logo, the party, and other organizations in what has been referred to as the "radical galaxy", continued using the fist and rose emblem when running in elections, for example the Pannella List.
 In 1996, the Democratic Party of the Left (PDS), the successor to the Italian Communist Party (PCI) but affiliated with the Socialist International, explored the possibility of taking up the fist and rose, but was forbidden to do so by the TRP leadership, who stated that their party maintained the right to use it in Italy.
 The PR and its successor parties were never affiliated to the SI.

 In 2005–2007, a short-lived alliance in the Italian left was called the Rose in the Fist (Rosa nel Pugno, RnP), and used Bonnet's emblem.
 The Italian Radicals, a successor to the PR and an Italian constituent member of the TRP, were part of it.
+Different roses still appear in their logos.